Tired of alarmist global warming propaganda? Learn what science really has to say about the issue. Purchase your copies of our documentaries today.

 In spite of the "twin evils" of rising air temperature and CO2 concentration that climate alarmists decry so mightily, these results indicate that agricultural productivity in the central United States increased, and dramatically so, over the last three decades of the 20th century.
 Possible drivers of this increase, according to Hicke and Lobell, include "improved cultivars, better fertilizer and pest management, more favorable climate, shifts to productive crop types, and economic influences (Duvick and Cassman, 1999; Evans, 1997; Lobell and Asner, 2003)."
 Consequently, it would appear that if either of the twin evils of the climate-alarmist crowd had a negative impact on crop productivity - which is highly unlikely, considering that Hicke and Lobell attribute part of the increase in NPP to a "more favorable climate" and that carbon dioxide is an effective aerial fertilizer that also increases plant water use efficiency - it was miniscule compared to the positive impacts of all of the other factors cited by Hicke and Lobell.
 Based on these observations, therefore, we may expect to see more of the same in future decades, i.e., increased crop yields, even in the face of (and likely partly because of) continued increases in both the air's CO2 concentration and its temperature.

-Moving all the way down to Argentina, for nine areas of contrasting environment within the Pampas region, which accounts for over 90% of the country's grain production, Magrin et al. (2005) evaluated changes in climate over the 20th century along with changes in the yields of the region's chief crops (soybean, wheat, maize and sunflower).
-Then, after determining upward low-frequency trends in yield due to technological improvements in crop genetics and management techniques, as well as the aerial fertilization effect of the historical increase in the air's CO2 concentration, annual yield anomalies and concomitant climatic anomalies were used to develop relations describing the effects of precipitation, temperature and solar radiation on crop yields, so that the effects of long-term changes in these climatic parameters on Argentina's agriculture could be determined.
+Moving all the way down to Argentina, Magrin et al. (2005) evaluated 20th-century changes in climate and the yields of the chief crops (soybean, wheat, maize and sunflower) of nine areas of contrasting environment within the Pampas region, which accounts for over 90% of the country's grain production.
+Then, after determining low-frequency upward trends in yield due to improvements in crop genetics and management techniques, as well as the aerial fertilization effect of the historical increase in the air's CO2 concentration, annual yield anomalies and concomitant climatic anomalies were used to develop relations describing the effects of precipitation, temperature and solar radiation on crop yields, so that the effects of long-term changes in these climatic parameters on Argentina's agriculture could be determined.

-Although noting that "technological improvements account for most of the observed changes in crop yields during the second part of the 20th century, which totaled 110% for maize, 56% for wheat and 102% for sunflower, Magrin et al. report that due to changes in climate between the periods 1950-70 and 1970-99, yields increased by 38% in soybean, 18% in maize, 13% in wheat, and 12% in sunflower.
-Consequently, 20th-century climate change, which is claimed by climate alarmists to have been unprecedented over the past two millennia and is often described by them as one of the greatest threats ever to be faced by humanity, has definitely not been a problem for agriculture in Argentina.
-In fact, it has helped it.
+Although noting that "technological improvements account for most of the observed changes in crop yields during the second part of the 20th century -- which totaled 110% for maize, 56% for wheat and 102% for sunflower -- Magrin et al. report that due to changes in climate between the periods 1950-70 and 1970-99, yields increased by 38% in soybean, 18% in maize, 13% in wheat, and 12% in sunflower.
+Therefore, 20th-century climate change, which is claimed by climate alarmists to have been unprecedented over the past two millennia and is often described by them as one of the greatest threats ever to be faced by humanity, was definitely not a problem for agriculture in Argentina.
+In fact, it was a great help.

 Skipping across the Pacific Ocean, as well as back across the equator, Liu et al. (2004) made detailed calculations of the economic impact of predicted climate changes for the year 2050 (a mean countrywide temperature increase of 3.0°C and a mean precipitation increase of 3.9%) on agriculture in China via the methodology of Mendelsohn et al. (1994), based on agricultural, climate, social, economic and edaphic data for 1275 agricultural counties for the period 1985-1991.
 In the mean, they found that "all of China would benefit from climate change in most scenarios."
 In addition, they say "the effects of CO2 fertilization should be included, for some studies indicate that this may produce a significant increase in yield," an increase, we would add, that is well established and was not included in their analysis.
 These findings are particularly important, for Liu et al. note that "China's agriculture has to feed more than one-fifth of the world's population, and, historically, China has been famine prone," reporting that "as recently as the late 1950s and early 1960s a great famine claimed about thirty million lives (Ashton et al., 1984; Cambridge History of China, 1987)."